-A. Except as provided in §305.A.1-2.a-b, the maximum that may be deferred under the plan for any taxable year of a participant shall not exceed the lesser of:

-1. the applicable dollar amount in effect for the year, as adjusted for the calendar year in accordance with IRC \$457(e)(15).
-[After 2006, the dollar amount is adjusted for cost-of-living under Code \$415(d)]; or a.
-The annual deferral amount does not include any rollover amounts received by the plan under treasury regulation \$1.457-10(e).
+- A. Except as provided in §305.A.1-2.a-b, the maximum that may be deferred under the plan for any taxable year of a participant shall not exceed the lesser of: - 1. the applicable dollar amount in effect for the year, as adjusted for the calendar year in accordance with IRC §457(e)(15).
+[After 2006, the dollar amount is adjusted for cost-of-living under Code §415(d)]; or - 2. one hundred percent of the participant's includible compensation, each reduced by any amount specified in a.
+The annual deferral amount does not include any rollover amounts received by the plan under treasury regulation §1.457-10(e).